Sampling quantum states with inequality constraints: Conclusion

 The SCMC sampler can be applied to many other sampling problems of quantum systems as long as the constraints can be described by inequalities.
 For example, one could produce samples of states that violate an inequality of the Bell kind.
 Multiple constraints can be efficiently applied in parallel.
 Moreover, due to the well-known channel-state duality, SCMC sampling can also be used to sample channels.
 We invite the readers to apply the method to their specific sampling problems.

-\acknowledgments We would like to thank David Nott for his insightful advice on SMC.
-W.L. is grateful for the hospitality at Trinity Hall, Cambridge, UK, where part of this work was done.
-J.S. acknowledges support by the National Natural Science Foundation of China (Grant No.~11805010) and the Beijing Institute of Technology Research Fund Program for Young Scholars.
-The Centre for Quantum Technologies is a Research Centre of Excellence funded by the Ministry of Education and the National Research Foundation of Singapore.
+\acknowledgments{ We would like to thank David Nott for his insightful advice on SMC. \mbox{J. S.} acknowledges support by the National Natural Science Foundation of China (Grant No.~11805010) and the Beijing Institute of Technology Research Fund Program for Young Scholars. \mbox{B.-G. E.} is extremely grateful for the long-standing support from the Centre for Quantum Technologies, where his share of the work was done.
+The Centre for Quantum Technologies is a Research Centre of Excellence funded by the Ministry of Education and the National Research Foundation of Singapore. }